Fraser Valley sunset

 Jayson Faulkner has extensive experience in tourism, marketing, and project management.
 He is the co-founder and former GM of the Sea To Sky Gondola in Squamish, former VP of Arcteryx Equipment Inc., founder of Escape Route Adventure Group, former GM of Ryders Eyewear, former Councillor at Whistler, former Director of Tatshenshini Wild, former Chair of Spearhead Huts Society, and founding President of Alpine Club of Canada (Whistler section).

-Cheam First Nation sees the project as critical to their economic development strategy for the future and are co-proponents and financial partners.
+Cheam First Nation, Skwah First Nation and Kwa-kwa-a-pilt Nation (the Pelolxw people) see the project as critical to their economic development strategy for the future and are co-proponents and financial partners.
+Cheam has acquired the Bridal Falls Golf course lands for the purpose of the project.

 Other team members are - David Wilcox , CFO - lifetime outdoor enthusiast, successful entrepreneur, former Senior Mgr. of Treasury and Strategic Development analyst for Vail Resorts, Mgr. of Finance & Investor Relations, Whistler Blackcomb.